-Québec is a gateway to the Americas, providing easy access to some 500 million consumers.
-Its transportation infrastructure is modern and efficient, allowing goods to be shipped by road, rail, sea or air, or by a combination of these methods.
+Québec is a gateway to the Americas and provides privileged access to nearly 1.5 billion consumers.
+Its transportation infrastructure is modern and efficient, allowing goods to be shipped by road, rail, sea or air, or by a combination of these means.

 Québec: A champion of intermodal transport

-With three international airports, 82 regional airports and 45 carriers serving some 140 domestic and international destinations every week.
-Québec compares admirably to other urban regions!
+With three international airports, over 130 regional airports and 45 carriers serving more than 150 domestic and international destinations every week, Québec compares admirably to other jurisdictions!

-Located just 15 minutes from downtown Montréal, Montréal–PET Airport was used by 18.1 million passengers in 2017.
-Since 2000, $1.6 billion has been invested to modernize or replace the airport’s facilities and bring them up to the highest international standards.
+Since 2000, $2 billion has been invested to modernize or replace the airport’s facilities and bring them up to the highest international standards.